oallelsefailo/milestone-duck-hunt/README.md

 ## Project Overview

 The Duck Hunt game is a classic shooting game where players aim to shoot ducks flying across the screen.
-The game provides an interactive and engaging experience for users, featuring animated ducks and a scoring system.
+The game implements a difficulty setting and a scoring function.

 ## Installation